gcanti/fp-ts/docs/api/md/NonEmptyArray.md

 _Description_

-Return stringified representation of this {@link NonEmptyArray}
+Return stringified representation of this [NonEmptyArray](./NonEmptyArray.md)

 # nonEmptyArray